-Table 2: Transportation costs: Headloading versus Railroad (in shillings per ton mile)
+Table 2: Transportation costs: Head-loading versus Railroad (in shillings per ton mile)

-Source: Jedwab et al. (2014).
+Source: Jedwab, Kerby and Moradi (2014).

 Note that railroad costs were decreasing further over time.
 The railroad contributed to the expansion of African exports.
-Cocoa farming in Ghana became profitable up to 250 km (close to the railroad track).
+Cocoa farming in Ghana became profitable up to 250 km from the coast.
 There are many more examples: Groundnut production in Nigeria, cotton in Uganda, wheat and coffee in Kenya, mineral commodities such as copper in Zambia and iron ore in Sierra Leone.